Best Tuscan Rosé Wines

 Leonia Pomino DOC millesimato is a 100% Pinot Noir, aged for over 40 months on noble yeasts.
 It is recognizable for its extremely fine bead and gustatory clarity that places it at the top of the quality range for Tuscan sparkling wines.

-At Ammiraglia, Frescobaldi also produces Alìe, a Syrah-based rosé with small additions of Vermentino, a true success in the world of Tuscan rosés, very clear, pleasantly complex with citrus notes and hints of wild strawberries, with aromatic nuances that make it overwhelming to a very wide audience.
+At Ammiraglia, Frescobaldi also produces Alìe, a Syrah-based rosé with small additions of Vermentino, a true success in the world of Tuscan rosés, very clear, pleasantly complex with citrus notes and hints of wild strawberries, with aromatic nuances that make it overwhelming for a very wide audience.
 The rosé of vineyards overlooking the Tyrrhenian Sea.

 Finally, the Rèmole Rosé, a rosé Merlot that comes from the heart of Tuscany, in the Villa of Rèmole, is not subjected to maceration or malolactic fermentation.
 Its colour is a delicate pink, tending towards crystalline.
 On the nose, it recalls raspberry and cherry, while on the palate, it is persuasive with the right acidic note that leaves a pleasant freshness.